D-mannose for Urinary Tract Infection

 The trial requires you to stop taking D-mannose and certain supplements, with a 4-week period without them before joining.
 If you're on prophylactic antibiotics, you must be willing to stop them to participate.

-Is D-mannose safe for humans?
+Is there any evidence suggesting that D-mannose is likely to be safe for humans?

 Who Is on the Research Team?